St. Pappins Nursing Home is set in the heart of Ballymun and is home to 51 residents.

 Accommodation is configured to address the needs of all potential residents and includes superior single, companion and shared accommodation with assisted bath and shower rooms.

-The home is comfortably furnished with lots of private enclaves and seating areas for residents and visitors.
+The home is comfortably furnished with many private enclaves and seating areas for residents and visitors.
 The dining room is bright and spacious and there are a number of smaller lounges and reading areas for residents to enjoy.
 The mezzanine provides a large recreational space which residents use for many different purposes, from celebrations to arts and crafts classes.

 Our new dementia focused unit, Memory Lane, has been designed to support those with memory issues, but not exclusively.
 The colours, textures, signage, lighting and acoustics have been chosen based on extensive research, taking into account the cognitive, physical and sensory impairments that are associated with living with dementia.